awslabs/scale-out-computing-on-aws/README.md

-# Scale Out Computing on AWS (SOCA)
+# Scale-Out Computing on AWS

-## :wrench: How to install SOCA
+## :wrench: How to install Scale-Out Computing on AWS
 ### 1) 1-Click installer

 Visit [https://aws.amazon.com/solutions/scale-out-computing-on-aws](https://aws.amazon.com/solutions/scale-out-computing-on-aws)

 :rotating_light: 1-Click installer is only great for PoC or demos.
-For production workload, it's recommended you go with option 2 instead.
+For production workload, it's recommended to go with option 2 instead.

-### 2) Build and install SOCA on your own AWS account
+### 2) Build and install Scale-Out Computing on AWS on your own AWS account

 + 1\) Clone this git repository
 ```bash